noeddl/prompter/README.md

 $ prompter play
 ```

-In each round, `prompter` presents you the 10 best-ranked words and asks you to input the word that you guessed in this round followed by a code representing the colors shown by Wordle (G = Green, Y = Yellow, X = Gray).
+In each round, `prompter` presents you the 10 best-ranked words and asks you to input the word that you guessed in this round followed by a character code representing the colors shown by Wordle.

+`G` = Green \
+`Y` = Yellow \
+`_` (underscore) = Gray

 See also the demo above.

 ### Simulate one or several games